Frauengefängnis: Reception

 The film has been described as follows: "Typically sleazy women-in-prison nonsense from Franco with the expected nudity, humiliation and torture.
 Worth watching for the hilarious scene in which Franco attempts to assault the lovely Lina Romay in slow motion."

-Legacy
+Sequels

 The film was followed by various sequels, including Frauengefängnis 2 and Frauengefängnis 3, directed by Franco, and the 2007 German film Frauengefängnis 4, the last three starring Franco and Romay playing different roles.